Differences and Benefits of Oil-Tempered Springs vs. Galvanized Springs vs. Coated SpringsPosted on December 5, 2018 by IDC Spring

-On residential garage doors, the most commonly used torsion spring is the oil-tempered kind.
+For garage door springs and in various mechanical spring applications, the most commonly used torsion spring is the oil-tempered kind.
 Oil-tempered springs are known to be strong and reliable, and they seldom experience premature wear.

 What Is an Oil-Tempered Spring?

 Due to the way they’re made, oil-tempered springs can give off a greasy feel.
-For some people, this can be off-putting, and it’s one of the reasons why modern homeowners often prefer other types of torsion springs.
-Nonetheless, oil-tempered springs have been around the longest of all garage-door spring types and have proven to be the least maintenance-prone and the most durable.
+For some people, this can be off-putting, and it’s one of the reasons why some manufacturers often prefer other types of torsion springs.
+Nonetheless, oil-tempered springs have been around for a while and have proven to be the least maintenance-prone and the most durable.

 Benefits of Using an Oil-Tempered Wire Spring

-Homeowners opt for durability when it comes to garage door parts.
+Many industrial experts opt for durability in their spring applications.
 Therefore, oil-tempered springs remain the most ubiquitous type of torsion spring for the following reasons:

-- The foremost reason that so many homeowners prefer oil-tempered springs is durability.
-Simply put, oiled torsion springs can last the full duration of a residential occupancy.
+The foremost reason that so many prefer oil-tempered springs is durability.
+Simply put, oiled torsion springs can last a long time.
 The long life is due to the lubricating qualities of the oil, which helps maintain the coiling action.

-- Unlike other types of torsion springs, oil-tempered springs don’t make creaking noises.
-For many homeowners, this is an essential benefit, especially among people who are irritable toward spring-metal sounds.
+Unlike other types of torsion springs, oil-tempered springs don’t make creaking noises.
+For many, this is an essential benefit, especially among people who are irritable toward spring-metal sounds.

-Even though newer types of torsion springs have put up heavy competition since the 1980s, oil-tempered springs remain popular among home builders and homeowners who wish for optimal performance and durability in garage door parts.
+Even though newer types of torsion springs have put up heavy competition since the 1980s, oil-tempered springs remain popular with those who are looking for optimal performance and durability.

 When it comes to torsion springs, zinc is not the only way to seal off steel from the elements.

-As the youngest of garage spring options, oil-tempered coated wire springs are sometimes seen in homes that have either been built — or at least had new garages installed — within the last 20 years.
-Many homeowners like the coated torsion spring for its visual appeal, strength and clean surface.
+As the newest of spring options, powder-coated wire springs are seen more often in recent applications.
+Many manufacturers and homeowners like the coated torsion spring for its visual appeal, strength and clean surface.

-A oil-tempered coated torsion spring will generally look good in any home, though the style is more often used in homes built within the past few decades.
+A powder-coated torsion spring will generally look good in a variety of applications.
+For home use, this style is more often used in homes built within the past few decades.
 Even if the coating isn’t completely foolproof, springs of this type can be expected to last for a reasonable span of time.

-As the third-most popular type of garage door spring, homeowners often choose the oil-tempered coated torsion spring because they want visually appealing springs that can withstand the elements for considerable lengths of time.
-As any coated wire spring manufacturer would say, the oil-tempered coated spring is popular for the following reasons:
+Manufacturers often choose the powder-coated torsion spring because they want visually appealing springs that can withstand the elements for considerable lengths of time.
+As any coated wire spring manufacturer would say, the powder-coated spring is popular for the following reasons:

-- As with galvanized wire springs, oil-tempered coated springs are often considered more attractive than old-fashioned oil-tempered springs.
-Once again, the opinion comes down to the preference among many modern homeowners for the silvery look of steel over the blackened look that oil causes on tempered springs.
+As with galvanized wire springs, powder-coated springs are often considered more attractive than old-fashioned oil-tempered springs.
+Once again, the opinion comes down to the preference of the user or homeowner.

-- OIl-tempered coated wire springs are mostly resistant to moisture, so they are seldom prone to rust.
-As such, an oil-tempered coated torsion spring can be counted on to maintain its clean steel look for as long as it’s in use on a residential garage.
+Powder-coated wire springs are mostly resistant to moisture, so they are seldom prone to rust.
+As such, a powder-coated torsion spring can be counted on to maintain proper functionality for 10,000 even 20,000 cycles

-- Since there’s no oil involved in the finished makeup of oil-tempered coated wire springs, they don’t leave the oily residue of oil-tempered springs.
+Since there’s no oil involved in the finished makeup of powder-coated wire springs, they don’t leave the oily residue of oil-tempered springs.
 This can be a plus during installations, where the application of coated torsion springs is generally a clean and grease-free undertaking.

-While there’s seldom an oil-tempered coated spring manufacturer who expects this option to overtake oil-tempered or galvanized wire springs in the garage door marketplace, coated wire springs remain a good choice for many of today’s homeowners.
+While there’s seldom a powder-coated spring manufacturer who expects this option to overtake oil-tempered or galvanized wire springs, coated wire springs remain a good choice for many aesthetic applications.

 Galvanized Wire Spring

-During the early 1990s, home builders and homeowners sought alternatives to the oil-tempered spring.
-Enter the galvanized spring, which on the surface looks like a silvery version of the blackish oil-tempered wire spring, but it is actually produced through a different process.
+During the early 1990s, home builders and homeowners sought alternatives to the oil-tempered spring in their garage doors.
+However, the galvanized spring, which on the surface looks like a silvery version of the blackish oil-tempered wire spring, is actually produced through a different process.